Shel-M/BluePrinceNotes/Rooms/Outside/Shrine.md

-4 - High Roller - Draft a shop, get 1 dice.
-Use a dice, get 5 coins.
+4 - High Roller
+5 - Blessing of the Gardener
+6 - The blessing of the Gardener +3 days

-5 - Blessing of the Gardner - Adds 8 Courtyards to the draft pool.
+Blessing of the Gardener: Adds 8 Courtyards to the draft pool.
+High Roller: When you draft a shop, get 1 dice.
+When you use a dice, gain 5 coins.